Rakam-AI/rakam-systems-docs/docs/quick_start.md

 # nodes = loader.load_as_nodes("path/to/document.pdf")

 # For demo, use sample text
-from rakam_systems.ai_vectorstore.core import Node, NodeMetadata
+from rakam_system_vectorstore.core import Node, NodeMetadata

 sample_docs = [
     "Our company was founded in 2020 and specializes in AI solutions.",